Wisconsin Labor History Society: Grants, awards

+WLHS also provides a Lifetime Achievement Award to one recipient annually.
+It is given to an individual determined to have a specific background and history of voluntary leadership.

 Archives

-WLHS has a strong relationship with the Wisconsin Historical Society (WHS), which regularly refers labor-related inquiries to WLHS and posts WHLS news and events.
+WLHS has a strong relationship with the Wisconsin Historical Society (WHS), which regularly refers labor-related inquiries to WLHS and posts WLHS news and events.
 WHS also maintains a labor collection.

 The WLHS archive includes histories of local labor unions and councils, buttons and badges, photos, and meeting minutes.
 As of 2018, WLHS acquired a project to map important Wisconsin labor sites.

+Although not archived on the WLHS website directly, the website for WORT-FM - a radio station located in Madison - has an archive of a radio segment in which a member of the WLHS, Roger Bybee, was interviewed on the 1954-61 Kohler Strike.